 Explore these platforms to kickstart your search for housing in the Netherlands.
 And remember: don't limit yourself to just one platform—casting a wider net increases your chances of finding a place that

-If you rent a room, apartment or even a house in the Netherlands, you will have to pay local taxes for services like waste collection and water.
-These charges are separate from your rent and are billed directly by the municipality.
-At the beginning of the year, you will receive a letter with an overview of the taxes applicable to you.
-The amounts vary depending on your municipality.
-However, as a general guideline, you can expect to pay around the following amounts per year for a single-person household:
+In the Netherlands, if you rent accommodation, you must pay local taxes for utilities and municipal services.
+These costs are not included in your rent and are billed directly by the municipality.
+At the start of the year, you’ll receive a letter listing the taxes that apply to you.
+The amounts vary by municipality, but as a general guideline, a single-person household can expect to pay per year:

 If you stay in the Netherlands for less than a year, you will only pay for the months that you live here, not the entire year.